BIVROST/360WebPlayer/README.md

 Some browsers do not support CORS well, for example Safari - for them you have to serve the content from the same subdomain, port and protocol as the HTML.

 It is possible that with a CORS issue the audio will play, but the video will not.
+This is exactly how a CORS issue looks like - secure parts of the browser (displaying images, raw video) have access to the file while unsecure (scripting, WebGL) don't.
 Check your web development console for details.

 [cors]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS